hbrennhaeuser/homeassistant_integration_ntfy/readme.md

     topic: myothertopic
 ```

 Currently the ntfy-features tags, priority and click are supported.
-Please refer to the [ntfy.sh documentation](https://docs.ntfy.sh/publish) for more information about those features.
+Please refer to the [ntfy documentation](https://docs.ntfy.sh/publish) for more information about those features.

 You can override the default topic by providing a topic in the notification data.